 How Condo Conversions Helped Create Today’s Affordable Housing Crisis

-Out of Reach 2011: America’s Housing Wage Climbs.
-This link takes you to the 2011 edition of the National Low Income Housing Coalition annual report on the high cost of housing (published May 2, 2011).
-Despite the emphasis on homeownership and the marginalization of renters, renter households still make up fully one-third of the households in the United States – more than 36 million households.
-Out of Reach is a side-by-side comparison of wages and rents in every county, Metropolitan Statistical Area (MSA), combined nonmetropolitan area and state in the United States.
+Out of Reach 2014: America’s Housing Wage Climbs.
+This link takes you to the 25th Anniversary Edition (2014) of the National Low Income Housing Coalition’s annual report on the high cost of housing (published March 2014).
+You can view state data and download the entire report here.
+Despite the emphasis on homeownership and the marginalization of renters, renter households still make up fully one–third of the households in the United States – more than 36 million households.
+Out of Reach is a side–by–side comparison of wages and rents in every county, Metropolitan Statistical Area (MSA), combined nonmetropolitan area and state in the United States.
 For each jurisdiction, the report calculates the amount of money a household must earn in order to afford a rental unit of a range of sizes (0, 1, 2, 3, and 4 bedrooms) at the area’s Fair Market Rent (FMR), based on the generally accepted affordability standard of paying no more than 30% of income for housing costs.
 From these calculations the hourly wage a worker must earn to afford the FMR for a two bedroom home is derived.
 This figure is the Housing Wage.
 A must read — not to be missed!

 Millennial Housing Commission Report.
 This bipartisan 22–member commission appointed by Congress in December 2000, produced this 134–page report confirms that there is a serious growing shortage of affordable housing.
 “At the opening of the new millennium, the nation faces a widening gap between the demand for affordable housing and the supply of it.”
 Published May 2002.